appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Specification.md

 ## 3.10 Collect Audit Logs
 ### Description

 Collect audit logs.
-Ensure that logging, per the enterprise’s audit log management process, has been enabled across enterprise assets.
+Ensure that logging, per the enterprise’s audit log management process, has been enabled across enterprise assets and that logs are retained for at least a minimum period of time.

 ### Rationale